Live Bollywood dramas get lively rotation | ExBulletin

 A movie like Jungle Book gets a live avatar because, for that particular animated series, it was a new direction.
 Were animated content producers who saw similar potential for a live action series like Dabangg.

-As to whether Indian viewers will ever move beyond animation, that’s for children’s perception, Mehta said, we’ll do it, slowly but surely (but) for the foreseeable future, unless a great storyteller does. would like to work on this type of project in India. , this category will largely target the children’s audience.
+As to whether Indian viewers will ever overtake animation, that’s for children’s perception, Mehta said, we’ll do it, slowly but surely (but) for the foreseeable future, unless some great storyteller wants to. working on this kind of project in India, this category will largely cater to the children’s audience.

 Budgets are also a big factor in Indian cinema, which is essentially a live action-centric industry, Yarlagadda said.

-I don’t see the budgets increasing dramatically in animation.
+I do not see a substantial increase in budgets in animation.
 The content may appeal to a wider range of people, but that comes at a higher budget.
 And it’s a chicken and egg situation.

 (Edited by Anindita Ghosh and Amrita Das)